genyleap/cell/README.md

 ## The Core Engine:
 A Dynamic Center for Software Development The Core Engine serves as a highly interactive component, providing extensive support for all platforms.
 By centralizing development requirements within this engine, developers can easily customize their products for specific target platforms, enabling swift development and straightforward execution in a high-level code style.
 The core engine prioritizes energy efficiency, conservation, high performance, quick accessibility, and a practical development structure.
 It leverages the modern C++ programming language to offer reliable models, structures, and tools for logical code, user interfaces, and libraries.
 This comprehensive approach covers various development needs, including maintenance, updates, scalability, and technological advancement in the product's domain.

-## What is this engine?
-Cell Engine (CE) is an advanced computer software engine developed by Genyleap (Kambiz Asadzadeh) and its test versions in the alpha draft mode were first shown in product development in 2023.
-It is an advanced software engine written in C++20, designed to enable developers to build multi-purpose high-end products with exceptional speed and efficiency.
-With support for multiple-languages, a modern architecture, and cross-platform functionality, Cell engine is the perfect tool for developing versatile software products that can run seamlessly across different platforms.

 ## Technical Features
 - Written by modern C++.